-Fees are invoiced on a term basis.
-Payment of all school fees and charges is required within 14 days of the commencement of each school term unless there is an agreement between the College and parents to pay by instalments.
+Payment of all school fees and charges is required within 14 days of the invoice date unless there is an agreement between the College and parents to pay by instalments.

-International visiting students will not be required to pay fees; however, Full Fee Paying Overseas Students and students on Full Exchange programs will be levied the annual tuition fees.
+International visiting students will not be required to pay fees; however, Full Fee Paying Overseas Students and students on Full Exchange programs will be levied the annual Tuition Fees.